How Drive Time Will Change Real Estate (and Make You a Better Agent)

 The reality is that we now measure distance in minutes, not miles.

-And our world is changing to reflect that.
 In many cities, digital highway traffic signs are already reflecting how "far" away you are from downtown, in minutes.
 People aren't interested in how far they are.
 They're interested in how long it will take them to get there.

 What does this mean for real estate?